-TED-Ed Clubs support students in developing 21st century presentation skills — while stimulating and celebrating the creative ideas put forth by students from all over the world.
+TED-Ed Clubs support students in developing 21st century presentation skills — while celebrating and amplifying youth voices around the world.
 Below, three reasons to start a TED-Ed Club:

 You learn to give a TED-style talk.